KatKoyn/katkoyn-client/INSTALL.md

-Building Nyancoin
+Building KatKoyn
 ================

-See doc/build-*.md for instructions on building the various elements of the Nyancoin Core reference implementation of Nyancoin.
+See doc/build-*.md for instructions on building the various elements of the KatKoyn Core reference implementation of KatKoyn.